zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### size `float`

 The size (or radius) of the series in pixels.
-If not specified, the available space is split evenly between the series.
+If not specified, the available space is split evenly between the series.Available for donut series only.

 #### Example
     <kendo:chart-seriesItem size="size">